anay-tandon/NoteTrade/README.md

 2. pip install fastapi uvicorn sqlmodel jinja2 python-multipart
 3. uvicorn app.main:app --reload

-If it doesnt work make sure to go on copilot or run and new terminal and put Cd NoteTrade and the third access code!
+If it doesnt work make sure to go on copilot or run a new terminal and put Cd NoteTrade and the third access code!